k-huynh/khcraft/README.md

 - repair costs for elytra is now capped at 25 (can change in config)
 - right clicking enchanting table does not bring up gui
 - fixed issue where hover wouldn't register if equipping elytra by rightclicking from hotbar (with hover item already in offhand)
+- daily KB bonus
+- integrate with tablist and server plugin from last time
+- disable AFK -- use /setidletimeout {minutes}

 ## Completed
 - getting exp from mining